genner-lab/Molecular-Lab-Protocols/pcr-dna-barcoding.md

 # Protocol for PCR amplifying COI and 12S DNA barcodes
 ### Rupert A. Collins :: December 2020

-This protocol is for generating DNA barcodes for the standard COI DNA barcode marker and the 12S MiFish barcode.
+This protocol is for generating DNA barcodes for the standard COI DNA barcode marker and the 12S MiFish barcode, by Sanger sequencing.
+Choice of polymerase mastermix depends on if you want to sequence purified or unpurified products (use green mix for former, and colourless mix for latter).
+With Eurofins, unpurified products can only be sequenced in 96-well plates (PlateSeq Kit PCR) but purified products can be sequenced in 96-well plates (PlateSeq Kit Mix) or ad-hoc in individual tubes (Mix2Seq Kit).
+Sequencing unpurified products is the cheapest option and the least work, but requires very consistent PCR products.

 ### Before you start

 #### Kit required (manufacturers and part numbers are presented in Table 1 at the bottom):

+* GoTaq green mastermix (for sequencing purified products)
-* GoTaq Green Master Mix
+* GoTaq colorless mastermix (for sequencing unpurified products)
+* Molecular grade water (DNase/RNase free)
+* A pre-paid sequencing kit (e.g. Mix2Seq)
 * 1.5 mL microcentrifuge tubes
+* 8-strip PCR tubes, or 96-well plate with 8-strip caps
 * 10/20 &micro;L XL filter tips
 * 200 &micro;L filter tips
+* Gel electrophoresis tank and DNA ladder
 * Bleach
 * 70% ethanol
 * Paper towels